Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/gribfeaturecollections.md

 </featureCollection>
 ~~~

 The collection is divided into partitions.
-In this case, each file becomes a seperate partition.
+In this case, each file becomes a separate partition.
 In order to use this, each file must contain GRIB records from a single runtime.
 The starting time of the partition must be encoded into the filename.
 One must define a date extractor in the collection specification, or by using a dateFormatMark, as in this example.
 In this example, the collection is readied when the server starts up.
 Manual triggers for updating are enabled.